The Marsh King's Daughter: Plot

-Helena watches news coverage that explains how Helena was born after Beth had been abducted and that Beth died from an apparent suicide four years earlier, having never recovered from the trauma.
-Stephen takes Marigold to a hotel for the night.
-Alone at home, Helena retrieves a hidden box of mementos from her childhood, including a hunting knife, wanders into the forest, and swims in an isolated lake.
-Jacob and the other inmate are picked up at a gas station by an accomplice.
-Sheriff Clark visits Helena to check on her; he laments that Beth never got a chance to meet Marigold.
-Helena explains that though Clark, Beth, and she became a family after the rescue, she felt Beth never wanted Helena around because she only saw Jacob in her.
-Clark assures her that Stephen will forgive her.
+While being transported out of state, Jacob escapes.
+Helena returns to find the FBI and state police at her house.
+Special Agent Illing informs her that Jacob has escaped, and they are searching to see if she had any communication with him.
+Helena says that she has not had contact with him since she was ten.
+Stephen learns that Helena has kept her past secret from him and takes Marigold to a hotel for the night.
+Helena watches news coverage about her life in captivity and Beth's eventual suicide.
+Jacob is picked up at a gas station by an accomplice.
+Clark visits Helena to check on her.
+Helena explains that although Clark, Beth, and she became a family after the rescue, she felt her mother never wanted Helena around since she only saw Jacob in her.
+Clark assures her that her mother loved her and Stephen will forgive her.

-Illing tells Helena that they found Jacob’s body in a burnt-out car near the Canadian border based on three gold teeth in one of the bodies.
-Helena tells Stephen she stands by not revealing the truth because she thinks Stephen would never have married her.
-Helena stops him from leaving and tells Stephen the truth about her childhood through the history of all her tattoos.
-Helena takes Stephen and Marigold to meet Clark, and he shares happy stories of Helena’s childhood.
-Clark reminds Helena that Jacob falsely appropriated many Native American traditions, and Helena should remember that Jacob was not a good man.
-Helena wakes up from a nightmare thinking Jacob has broken into their house, then discovers fresh dirt on the floor in the morning.
-She tracks the prints only to learn the dirt came from Marigold’s shoes.

-At the farmers market, Helena hears a bird call and sees a man who resembles Jacob walk away.
-She chases after him, but he disappears in the crowd.
-Helena returned home and set up a series of traps around the house’s perimeter.
-Helena puts Marigold to bed and then has a memory from the wilderness of Beth giving her a straw doll.
-A bell on one of the traps goes off; she investigates and finds a dead rabbit strung up in a snare.
-Helena calls Clark, who tells her to move on, but her paranoia grows once she finds straw dolls in Marigold’s room.
+Illing tells Helena that they identified Jacob's body in a burnt-out car near the Canadian border through forensic dentistry.
+Helena tells Stephen the truth about her childhood.
+She then takes Stephen and Marigold to meet Clark and he reminds Helena that Jacob misappropriated many of his people's Native American beliefs, including the tattoo on her hand which represents ownership rather than family.
+Helena wakes up from a nightmare thinking Jacob has broken into their house.
+She discovers fresh dirt on the floor, but it is only from Marigold's shoes.
+Helena sets up traps around the house and puts Marigold to bed, before reliving a memory of Beth giving her a straw doll.
+When a bell is triggered, Helena finds a dead rabbit strung up in a snare.
+Helena's paranoia grows when she finds straw dolls in Marigold's room.